Velko/8-bit-CPU/doc/Design.md

    register planned in the first version of the Computer, we may want to improve on that.
 If, for example, we choose to add a Stack Pointer register later, it might be quite useful feature.

+3. Summing register: design a register that can load a value from bus and add another value on next clock cycle.
+Could be very useful for relative addressing.

 Bus
 ===

-Modules will be connected using a ribbon cable.
+In the final product Bus will be provided by a backbone board.
+Until then, however, modules will be plugged into breadboards.

+To help with the connections on this stage, it might be beneficial to design an adapter board that allows to connect bread-boarded modules using a ribbon cable.

 This should provide compact and convenient interfacing between different parts of the Computer.
-In addition to data connections, the cable could also be used to distribute power and another common signals.
+In addition to data connections, the cable could also be used to distribute another common signals.
 To reduce complexity, same pinout should be used for main and "tap" connections.
 For some applications only a subset of pins will be used.

-Note that ribbon cables are not normally used for power delivery, but it is still worth a try, because it greatly reduces clutter of the final system.
-We might include (initially unppoulated) headers for additional power distribution if the initial configuration causes issues.

-So, there are 8 data lines.
+There are 8 data lines.
 If we want to distribute power as well, that takes at least 2 additional wires.
 Then there are 2 omnipresent signals: clock and reset.
 So it takes at least 12 wires to connect everything.